-This course is designed for the student who is interested in a health care career or a career that requires clear understanding and communication with a health care professional.
+This course is designed for the student who is interested in a health care career or a career or a career that requires clear understanding and communication with a health care professional.
 This course will offer instruction in development and practical application of the terminology and vocabulary associated with health care.